2017 Vintage produces the goodsVintage // 2017

 Winter rains were again well below average for the winter of 2008 leading up to vintage 2009.
 Crops were slightly below average and bud burst again very early 2-3 weeks ahead of average timing.

-we received a very dry winter again without normal winter rains, however we did get 200mm of late winter rain preceding budburst.
-Spring brought several frosts, which caused damage in a small area, but the frosts were restricted to low lying areas and were limited to a short period unlike last years 5 weeks of widespread frost.
-Those vines affected this year had time to recover and produced a crop.
+We received a very dry winter again without normal winter rains, however we did get 200mm of late winter rain preceding budburst.
+Spring brought several frosts, which caused damage in a small area, but the frosts were restricted to low lying areas

 2007 was a very dry winter without normal winter rains preceded budburst.
 Spring brought a series of frosts (approx 35), with 4 very severe frost events during September, which burnt 70% of Coonawarra vineyard, leaving 20% untouched (which was under frost protection), and approximately 10% partially frosted.

 2006 was very early with reds being harvested in March and in some cases wineries finishing vintage in March.

 Early year where baumes were quite high when tannins and flavours were eventually ripe.
 A lot of shrivelled fruit.
 However good flavours and tannin.